36 Hours in Phoenix: 16 Fun Things To Do, See and Eat!

 What else surprised me about this fast-growing city?
 Amazing food (I never ate a bad meal), a fun art scene and a warm, welcoming community.
 And palm trees!
 I never expected palm trees.

 If you’ve never been to Phoenix, now’s the time to plan a trip to discover why it’s so great.
-To help you out, I’ve put together this 36 hours in Phoenix travel guide (I’m feeling so New York Times right now!) so you can plan the perfect weekend or stopover.
+To help you out, I’ve put together this 36 hours in Phoenix travel guide (I’m feeling so New York Times right now!) so you can plan the perfect long weekend.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).